morganthomas/winning-arguments/winning-arguments.md

 ## Winning arguments

 What are winning arguments?
 Recall we defined an "argument" to be "a series of statements designed to provide reason to believe some conclusion(s)."
+We presumed that a winning argument is something like a persuasive argument.

+Based on our prior conceptual analysis of "winning," we can state that a winning argument is, in general, an argument which wins in some sense and in some context, with the context being some form of game.
+Typically, the game is debate.

 ## Language